Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Group purchasing is the main task of GPOs.
 This means that group purchasing organization staff have more expertise in bulk purchasing than any single member of a purchasing group.

 To simplify their difference, we can look at the group purchasing organization as the purchasing department.
-On the other hand, the purchasing group is a group of people within it who takes care of the acquisition of goods or services for different departments.
+On the other hand, the purchasing group is a group of people within it who take care of the acquisition of goods or services for different departments.

 1. Scale economies